 \begin{proof} By Theorem~\ref{th-nbgp}, it is enough to show that $\gamma'$ is a normal bg-path.
 Note that if $k = 1$, then $\gamma'=(p,z)$ is trivially a normal bg-path, and we are done.
 Assume now that $k \geq 2$.
 Since $\gamma_{pq}$ is the normal bg-path between $p$ and $q$, for any $i \leq k-2$ and for any Boolean-gated set $B$ containing $\lgate x_{i-1},x_i\rgate$, we have $B \cap \lgate x_i, x_{i+1} \rgate = \{x_i\}$.
 Consider now a Boolean-gated set $B$ containing $\lgate x_{k-2},x_{k-1} \rgate$.
 Note that $\lgate x_{k-1},z \rgate \subseteq \lgate x_{k-1},x_k \rgate$, and consequently, $\lgate x_{k-1},z \rgate \cap B \subseteq \lgate x_{k-1},x_k \rgate \cap B= \{x_{k-1}\}$ because $\gamma_{pq}$ is a normal bg-path.
 This concludes the proof of the lemma. \end{proof}

-\subsection{Euclidean buildings of type C$_n$}
+\section{Euclidean buildings of type C$_n$}

-In this subsection, we explain how particular swm-graphs arise from buildings of type C$_n$.
-Our references on buildings are the books \cite{Ti, BuildingBook}.
+In this section, we explain how particular swm-graphs arise from buildings of type C$_n$.
+Our references on buildings are the books \cites{Ti, BuildingBook}.
 Let us briefly review the basic notions of building theory.